marcosatti/orbum/README.md

 #### PS2 Emulator
 An attempt at updating the PCSX2 codebase:

-* Rewritten from the ground up, taking little sniplets of logic where possible.
+* Rewritten from the ground up, taking a more organised structure.
 * Clear codebase to make it easy to read & contribute.
 * Cross-compilable, with no platform dependant code (mobile/ARM/etc targets possible).